YH-Choi-001/module_lib/custom_gy9250/README.md

 # This library is still under development, thus is not available.
 Please do not use any code from this custom_gy9250 folder.

+## The jumper wires are found to be heated, thus decreased its electrical conductivity.
+## The age of the MPU-series modules are suspected.
+## Since jumper wires are scarce and limited resources, and the loss is severe, it is forced to suspend the development of this library until new resources are supplied.
+# By the way, it was promised that the final project of the new robot will be using completely new modules.
+I am looking forward to that.

+### Although I achieved dozens of successful results, it is my fault that I didn't filmed any of them.
+### Logged by David Choi on 1st March, 2022, at 20:07:09.
 <!--
 # You should use code only when you understand them